The Good News is For All

-The Book of Hebrews 12:5-13 urges us not to forget the “encouraging words” (also translated just “exhortation”) that urge us not to disdain or disregard the “discipline of the Lord.”
+The Book of Hebrews 12:5-13 urges us not to forget the “encouraging words” (also translated as “exhortation”) that urge us not to disdain or disregard the “discipline of the Lord.”

 So “lift up your drooping hands and strengthen your weak knees,” Hebrews continues, “and make straight the paths you walk on, so that what is lame may not be put out of joint, but rather be healed.”
 The fact of the matter is, there is only one right path.
 It is following Jesus, who is the Way, the Truth and the Life (John 14:6).
 If we do not follow him, we will be lame because we are “out of joint” When we “straighten up and fly right,” we will be healed.
 That is encouraging.
 That is motivation.

-What is the underlying unity of faith and devotion underlying all differences of expression among believers?
+Insight: What is the underlying unity of faith and devotion we can find in all the differences of expression among believers?